2021sam/bear_hugo_hero_theme/content/insurance-partnership/index.md

 layout = "insurance"
 +++

-## BEAR is the Optimal Choice for Insurance Claims in Auto Body Repair, and
-This is Why:
+## BEAR is the Optimal Choice for Insurance Claims in Auto Body Repair, and This is Why:

-Quality of Workmanship

 {{< collapse title="Quality of Workmanship" >}}